fyngyrz/wtfm/users-guide.md

 once written, yes, the work of actually preparing the documentation itself will become much, much easier.

-There are three forms involved.
+There are three CGI forms involved.
 One provides a means to specify globals that apply to all projects.
 Another provides a way to specify the project itself.
 The last one provides a way to build the actual pages in the project.